Zigistry/Zigistry/README.md

 ## Support:
 - ⭐ This github repo, create PRs, discussions, any sort of support/contribution is welcomed 😃.
 ## Contributing:
 - Feel free to create a PR, create discussions,

+## Legal:
+The contents inside the database folder doesn't belong to me, the main.json file has been created/updated by parsing Github's APIs.